drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[Ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Modifications of the initial tetrahydroisoquinoline structure were envisaged.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/tetrahydroisoquinoline---serotonin-5-ht2a-ligands-53ef18d2'><i class='fa fa-play' aria-hidden='true'></i></button>Modifications of the initial tetrahydroisoquinoline structure were envisaged.
 The substitution at C-7 was first explored, and the 7-methyl analog proved to be the most potent compound of this series.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold